foxleronic/requien/README.md

 # requien

-here is the Space for Requirement Analyse Toll
+here is Space for the Requirement Analyse Tool (requien)